JoAiHQ/chatapps/README.md

 # ChatGPT Apps SDK Builder

-Build and serve individual ChatGPT apps compliant with the OpenAI Apps SDK.
+A development environment for building chat app UIs—create UIs for your Warps and ChatGPT apps in general.

 ## Project Structure